Kush-munot/Flutter_Projects/Readme.md

 - Learnt Sorting of HashMaps on Value.

 **Thoughts:**
 Getting resources on Data Structures in Dart is damn difficult.
-But somehow articles and
+But somehow articles and blogs help me a lot

+### Day 3: [24th August]

+**Today's Progress:**
+- Started learning Sets in Dart
+- Solved 2 Problems in Set - Common Sum and Distinct Difference
+- Made problems user input centric and tested for different testcases too.

+**Thoughts:**
+Today it was easy to find things and getting accquainted to the learning process.

 ## Resources